For brands using the Conversational Cloud, there are currently two conversation types:

 Blended agents within the same shift

 Some brands elect to have agents taking both live chat and messaging concurrently.
-These agents are receiving both types of conversations in two separate workspace: Agent workspace for chat - for all chat conversations Enhanced agent workspace for messaging - for all messaging conversations
+These agents are receiving both types of conversations in two separate workspace: Agent workspace for chat - for all chat conversations Enhanced Agent Workspace - for all messaging conversations

 The icons on the side bar will display notifications for incoming messages per workspace.